jekor/fsrest/README.markdown

 # Motivation and Philosophy

 Most modern websites are served by monolithic programs.
 These programs are usually written in a single language and communicate with a database.
-Each new area/feature of the site tends to be incorporated in the program, especially because the request dispatcher is usually located in the program.
+Each new feature of the site increases the size and complexity of the program.

 ## The Right Tool for the Job

 fsrest isn't tied to a particular programming language.
+It's job is just to dispatch HTTP requests to the appropriate place.
 Mostly, it serves static files.
-How you get the files there is up to you.
 To support dynamic content, you can write POST handlers in any language that you can launch from the shell.

-## Rapid Prototyping

-You might not want to run a production website with a collection of shell scripts, but they can be useful for rapidly prototyping an API.
-You can always replace the scripts with more robust programs later.

 ## RESTful by Design